Advertisment

 Because of the association between the clit and sexual pleasure, you may be uncomfortable to talk about or even think about your clitoris.
 However, your clitoris is a vital component of your sexual health.
 Investigate your clitoris to learn what types of stimulation feel delightful rather than painful during sex.
 Communicate to your spouse what feels nice to you.
 This type of probing can help to prevent clitoral pain during and after intercourse.
 It may also help you reconnect with your spouse and your sensuality.

-clitoral orgasm vaginal orgasm Orgasm sexual stimulation
+Orgasm vaginal orgasm clitoral orgasm sexual stimulation

 Advertisment